 A few years later and as a young adult, with the funds from my first full-time job, I was heading off with friends abroad on holidays.
 Greece was a particularly good one with 6 or 7 good friends.
 Sun, sand and sea by day, absinthe shots on the terraces and clubbing at night.
 Island hopping around Ios and Mykinos was great but it wasn’t quite scratching the itch I had deep within me, for lengthy adventures.

 Then the worst thing happened and my mother passed away unexpectedly.
 It was devastating.
 I never really did say goodbye properly and in my opinion, she died ten or more years younger than can be considered to be a good innings but life isn’t fair.

 I knew when I received a modest inheritance that I wanted to do something memorable with it.
 I wanted to get away from my mundane life and wasn’t sure I’d made the best choices career-wise and then it struck me – I needed to go travelling with these funds and remember my mother in my own way.

 It took me over a year from then to plan and raise the additional funds with which to do the trip.
 I learned a basic level of travellers Spanish, got myself kitted out with some gear, bought a round the world ticket and threw caution to the wind.

-I am grateful to say that in that twelve month period, I was able to say a proper goodbye to my mum and I thank her for still being able to keep on giving to me, ever after she has gone.
+I am grateful to be able to say that during that twelve month period, I was able to say a proper goodbye to my mum and I thank her for still being able to keep on giving to me, ever after she had gone.

-Thanks for reading, Ian
+Thanks for reading.
+Why do you travel?
+Ian